 The write operations on this device are performed through the SI pin.
 To perform a write operation, if the device is write disabled, then the device must first be write enabled through the WREN instruction.
 When the writes are enabled (WEN = '1'), WRITE instruction is issued after the falling edge of CS.
-A WRITE instruction constitutes transmitting the WRITE opcode on SI line followed by two bytes of address (A12-A0) and the data (D7-D0) which is to be written.
-The most significant address bits (A15-A13) are don't cares.
+A WRITE instruction constitutes transmitting the WRITE opcode on SI line followed by two bytes of address and the data (D7-D0) which is to be written.

-CY14MX064Q enables writes to be performed in bursts through SPI which can be used to write consecutive addresses without issuing a new WRITE instruction.
+CY14X512Q enables writes to be performed in bursts through SPI which can be used to write consecutive addresses without issuing a new WRITE instruction.
 If only one byte is to be written, the CS line must be driven HIGH after the D0 (LSB of data) is transmitted.
 However, if more bytes are to be written, CS line must be held LOW and address is incremented automatically.
 The following bytes on the SI line are treated as data bytes and written in the successive addresses.
-When the last data memory address (0x1FFF) is reached, the address rolls over to 0x0000 and the device continues to write.
+When the last data memory address (0xFFFF) is reached, the address rolls over to 0x0000 and the device continues to write.
 The WEN bit is reset to '0' on completion of a WRITE sequence.